matthewmx86/Redmond2K/README.md

 ```
 The Firefox theme should now be installed and will be activated once you close all Firefox sessions and restart Firefox.
 ## Known issues
 As of right now GTK3 Libre-Office does not display 100% correctly.
-Some widgets are off in the preferences window and the scrollbar buttons don't display.
-There has however, been many additions to the theme for LibreOffice compatibility.
-For the most part LibreOffice should be usable with the GTK3 plugin and I no longer recommend using the GTK2 workaround for this theme.
+Some widgets are off in the preferences
+window and the scrollbar buttons don't use the default theme arrows.
+There has however, been many additions to the theme for LibreOffice compatibility
+and I no longer recommend using the GTK2 workaround for this theme.
 ## TODO
 1. Write documentation for the theme builder script
 2. Add more features to the theme generator